Benjamin Butler: Law and early business dealings

 Butler quickly gained a reputation as a dogged criminal defense lawyer who seized on every misstep of his opposition to gain victories for his clients, and also became a specialist in bankruptcy law.
 His trial work was so successful that it received regular press coverage, and he was able to expand his practice into Boston.
 George Riley worked at his Boston law office.

 Butler's success as a lawyer enabled him to purchase shares in Lowell's Middlesex Mill Company when they were cheap.
 Although he generally represented workers in legal actions, he also sometimes represented mill owners.
-This adoption of both sides of an issue manifested itself when he became more politically active.
-He first attracted general attention by advocating the passage of a law establishing a ten-hour day for laborers, but he also opposed labor strikes over the matter.
+When he became more politically active, he advocated the passage of a law establishing a ten-hour day for laborers, but he also opposed labor strikes over the matter.
 He instituted a ten-hour work day at the Middlesex Mills.

 Pre-Civil War political career

 During the debates over the ten-hour day a Whig-supporting Lowell newspaper published a verse suggesting that Butler's father had been hanged for piracy.
 Butler sued the paper's editor and publisher for that and other allegations that had been printed about himself.
 The editor was convicted and fined $50, but the publisher was acquitted on a technicality.
 Butler blamed the Whig judge, Ebenezer Rockwood Hoar, for the acquittal, inaugurating a feud between the two that would last for decades and significantly color Butler's reputation in the state.

 Butler, as a Democrat, supported the Compromise of 1850 and regularly spoke out against the abolition of slavery.
 At the state level, he supported the coalition of Democrats and Free Soilers that elected George S. Boutwell governor in 1851.
 This garnered him enough support to win election to the state legislature in 1852.
 His support for Franklin Pierce as president, however, cost him the seat the next year.
 He was elected a delegate to the 1853 state constitutional convention with strong Catholic support, and was elected to the state senate in 1858, a year dominated by Republican victories in the state.
 Butler was nominated for governor in 1859 and ran on a pro-slavery, pro-tariff platform.
 He lost to incumbent Republican Nathaniel Prentice Banks.

 In the 1860 Democratic National Convention at Charleston, South Carolina, Butler initially supported John C. Breckinridge for president but then shifted his support to Jefferson Davis, believing that only a moderate Southerner could keep the Democratic party from dividing.
 A conversation he had with Davis prior to the convention convinced him that Davis might be such a man, and he gave him his support before the convention split over slavery.
 Butler ended up supporting Breckinridge over Douglas against state party instructions, ruining his standing with the state party apparatus.
 He was nominated for governor in the 1860 election by a Breckinridge splinter of the state party, but trailed far behind other candidates.